[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 4. Kasakita

-I heard that there was a Kasaoka ramen restaurant in Ibara City that was reputed to be delicious, so I went there.
-The location is in the Ibara city area, very close to the Tanaka Museum of Art.
-The store just opened in 2016, so both the exterior and interior were shiny.
+I heard there is a Kasaoka ramen restaurant in Ibara City that has a good reputation for its deliciousness, so I went to check it out.
+It is located in downtown Ibara, very close to the Tanaka (Denchu) Museum of Art.
+The restaurant just opened in 2016, so both the exterior and the interior are sparkling clean.

-The ``self-checkout machine'' (customers insert money and if they need change, they get it from the box), which is often seen at Kasaoka ramen shops, is still in use.
-Chicken chashu is also available for sale, although it may not be available depending on the day.
+The "automatic payment machine" (customers put money in and receive change from the box if needed) that is commonly seen in Kasaoka ramen shops is still in good condition.
+Chicken char siu is also sold, although it may not be available on some days.
 It is said to be very popular due to its deliciousness and value.
-If you see one, you're lucky, so be sure to buy it.
+If you see it, you're in luck, so be sure to buy some.

 Business hours: 10:00-14:00, 16:00-19:00